How to Move to Hawaii

 • Weight and dimension restrictions may apply

-The great thing about shipping with the USPS is that you can pay for fast delivery if you need it, or opt for lengthier transit times if saving a few bucks is more important.
+The great thing about shipping with the USPS is that you can pay for expedited delivery if you need it.
+Or, you can opt for longer transit times if saving a few bucks is more important.

-Remember, not everything can be shipped via mail, and items shipped in individual boxes are more prone to damage than those shipped inside steel containers, so this option is generally best suited to relatively hearty items.
+Remember, not everything can be shipped via mail, and items shipped in individual boxes are more prone to damage than those shipped inside steel containers.
+So this option is best suited for sturdy items.

 It’s free if your carry-on and checked bags are under the airline’s weight requirements!